gestimation/airsetup/README.md

 ## Clear boundaries with separated folders

 The package separates what AI can inspect from what R can use for real analysis.
-The visible and hidden data areas can share the same internal
+The visible and hidden data areas would share the same internal structure:
-structure:

 ``` text
 ai_project/ai_visible_data/initial/
 r_project/ai_hidden_data/initial/
 ```

-For example, a small visible `prostate.csv` can be placed in `ai_project/ai_visible_data/initial/`, while a full analysis `prostate.csv` with the same file name can be placed in `r_project/ai_hidden_data/initial/`.
+For example, a dummy or empty data set `prostate.csv` may be placed in `ai_project/ai_visible_data/initial/`, while a real data set `prostate.csv` with the same file name and the same data structure may be placed in `r_project/ai_hidden_data/initial/`.

 <figure>
 <img src="man/figures/screenshot_ai_project_ai_visible_data_initial.png"
-alt="AI-visible data folder" />
+alt="An example of AI-visible data folder" />
-<figcaption aria-hidden="true">AI-visible data folder</figcaption>
+<figcaption aria-hidden="true">An example of AI-visible data
+folder</figcaption>
 </figure>

 <figure>
 <img src="man/figures/screenshot_r_project_ai_hidden_data_initial.png"
-alt="AI-hidden data folder" />
+alt="An example of AI-hidden data folder" />
-<figcaption aria-hidden="true">AI-hidden data folder</figcaption>
+<figcaption aria-hidden="true">An example of AI-hidden data
+folder</figcaption>
 </figure>

 This lets AI agents design scripts against visible data while R scripts